mapbox/lockbox/readme.md

 This script was developed by [Mapbox](https://www.mapbox.com/) IT in order to have a single script to implement, backup, and rotate encryption keys for Linux endpoints.
 It also provides a platform to lock an endpoint in the event it is lost or stolen.
 The final product aims to feel as seamless to users as macOS FileVault or Windows 10 Bitlocker.
+This script is designed to be deployed via Automox and utilizes the Automox API for encryption key backups and rotations.
+However, it should be able to be re-factored to support any other Linux configuration management system.

 ## Components used:
 - [LUKS (Linux Encryption Standard)](https://gitlab.com/cryptsetup/cryptsetup/)